aimfeld/ZendDiCompiler/README.md

 # DiWrapper

 Are you tired of writing tons of factory code (closures) for the ServiceManager in your Zend Framework 2 application?
 Are outdated factory methods causing bugs?
-This can all be avoided by using the DiWrapper module!
+This can all be avoided by using DiWrapper!

 DiWrapper is a Zend Framework 2 module that uses auto-generated factory code for dependency-injection.
 It saves you a lot of work, since there's no need anymore for writing [Zend\ServiceManager](http://framework.zend.com/manual/2.1/en/modules/zend.service-manager.intro.html) factory closures and keeping them up-to-date manually.

-DiWrapper scans your code (using Zend\Di) and creates factory methods automatically.
+DiWrapper scans your code using `Zend\Di` and creates factory methods automatically.
 If the factory methods are outdated, DiWrapper updates them in the background.
 Therefore, you _develop faster_, _avoid bugs_ due to outdated factory methods, and experience _great performance_ in production!